tenzir/tenzir/web/docs/understand/query-language/operators/pseudonymize.md

 ## Parameters

 - `method: [string]`: The method to pseudonymize the address.
-Currently this always defaults to `crypto-pan`.
+As of now, this value always defaults to `crypto-pan`.
 - `seed: [string]`: The 64-byte seed that describes a hexadecimal value.
 When the seed is shorter than 64 bytes, the operator will append zeros to match the size; when it is longer, it will truncate the seed.